BayleafSalad/BayesianPredictor/README.md

+/edit:  For some reason you can't view the spreadsheet on here, so just click "view raw" to download.
+Or you can hit download.

 Imagine being able to slowly teach a spreadsheet how to make predictions based on pattern recognition?
 Well now you can!
 My little cat and mouse predictor is a project that uses a cat's "door choices" to help predict where it will end up in the future.